ashish-r/Fizz-Buzz/CONTRIBUTING.md

 3. ### Upload your Code or Change

     Add solution in any language you want.
 If you are using a different approach, try not to overwrite the existing solution (create a different file for your solution).
-You can also format or strucure the already submitted codes.
+You can also format or strucure the already submitted codes (but it should not update the existing core logic).

     `Every contribution is appreciated.
 Happy Hacking! 😊`